aklciot/dj-monitor/README.md

 # dj-monitor
-The IoT monitoring system consists of 3 component configured to run in docker containers.
+The IoT monitoring system consists of 3 components configured to run in docker containers.
 #### Postgres database
 The database is used to maintain a persistent record of nodes operating and reporting through the MQTT broker
 #### Web system